J-Rios/J-Rios/README.md

 Feel free to check and try out them, and if you like it:

-- Considere [become one of my sponsors](https://github.com/sponsors/J-Rios) and help me stay motivated to maintain tcurrent projects and develop new ones.
+- Considere [become one of my sponsors](https://github.com/sponsors/J-Rios) and help me stay motivated to maintain current projects and develop new ones.

 - If you prefer, you can also make a donation through [Paypal](https://www.paypal.me/josrios).